lukelike1001/stt_evaluate/README.md

 2. Convert a reference text to 16kHz `.wav` audio using OpenAI Text-to-Speech (TTS).
 3. Select an Speech-to-Text (STT) model to convert the audio to a text transcription.
 4. Run an evaluation function between the **reference** text and the **transcription** text.
-5. Calculate the evaluation metric (e.g., WER%, Rouge)
+5. Calculate the evaluation metric (e.g., WER%, LLM Comparison)

 You can interactively compare reference text with transcription text with the built-in Gradio app for Step 5, should you choose to prefer that.